Bayesian inference for aggregated Hawkes processes: Additional simulation results

 The simulation results for temporal and spatio-temporal simulations are shown in \cref{tab:sim_temporal_Lomax} and \cref{tab:sim_st_Lomax} respectively.
-We observed that the posterior mean for the $\alpha$, $\beta$, $\gamma$, and quantiles of the Lomax function are generally close to the true values in all scenarios, indicating that the estimates are overall unbiased and the fitted Lomax kernel function is close to the truth.
-The coverage rates for the model parameters $\mu, \alpha$ and $\gamma$ in the spato-temporal simulations are close to 0.95, while the coverage in the temporal simulations are a lower, ranging from 84--90\%.
-An explanation for this is that it is difficult for the model to learn the branching structure when the kernel function is relatively flexible and the spatial information is unavailable.
-In the temporal simulations, the performance of the aggregated model is comparable to the model that uses the exact data.
+We observed that the posterior mean for the $\mu$, $\alpha$, $\gamma$, and quantiles of the Lomax function are generally close to the true values in all scenarios, indicating that the estimates are overall unbiased and the fitted Lomax kernel function is close to the truth.
+The bias increases a little in the temporal simulations as aggregation sizes get larger, while are almost unchanged in the spatial temporal simulations.
+The coverage rates for the model parameters $\mu, \alpha$ and $\gamma$ in the all simulations are close to 95\%.
+The coverage rate for $\beta$ and $\gamma$ drops a little the scenarios with course aggregation in both time and space, while the coverage maintains above 90\% throughout.
 Similar to simulations for exponential kernel function, the credible interval lengths increases as the aggregation size increases.
-However, in the simulations for the exponential kernel function, the coverage rate for all parameters do not change much as the aggregation sizes increase, however, the coverage rate for the median of the Lomax function in the spatio-temporal simulations decreases from 0.925 to 0.8371 as the aggregation level changes from no aggregation to coarsest aggregation in time and space, indicating that the aggregation sizes have larger effects on the estimates for the Lomax kernel function than the exponential kernel function.
+Moreover, the credible interval lengths are generally smaller when the spatial information are available.